 ID has a staff team of four part-timers, all of whom are practicing artists.
-They are supported by a Board of seven Trustees.
+They are supported by a Board of Trustees.
+The staff also work with freelancers who bring specialist knowledge to temporary roles; we are currently working with Renée Bellamy, Mita Pujara, Theresa Beattie, Julia Pond and An Endless Supply.

 Henrietta Hale joined ID as co-director (0.7) in 2018.
 She steers the overall artistic direction and develops the year-round programme in collaboration with the team, artists and partner organisations.
 She is also Lead Tutor on MA Creative Practice : Dance Professional.